mc0239/kumuluzee-go-discovery/README.md

 ## Setup

 Before you can start using this library you should configure properties in order to successfully connect to desired discovery framework.
-If you wish to connect to Consul check section [Configuring Consul](https://github.com/kumuluz/kumuluzee-discovery#configuring-consul).
+If you wish to connect to Consul check section [Configuring Consul](https://github.com/kumuluz/kumuluzee-discovery#configuring-consul) or [Configuring etcd](https://github.com/kumuluz/kumuluzee-discovery#configuring-etcd) to connect to etcd.

 Library also supports retry delays on watch connection errors.
 For more information check [Retry delays](https://github.com/kumuluz/kumuluzee-discovery#retry-delays).